the most trusted name in gold property listings.

 The richness of this region and the gold recovered is documented in multiple County, State, and Federal reports and documents.
 Many leading geologists confirm that the gold bearing trend in this district extends for miles and to unknown depths.
 Mining operations of the past merely dented the surface.

 Historically rich in sources of gold, this triangular group of mountains is most likely responsible for the largest part of the placer gold that we find in the Salmon Rivers.

 The sources of the placer gold that is found in the North & South Fork Rivers most likely comes from a series of lode deposits that strike across the head of this mountainous region.

 Gold Mining Properties

-In the second richest gold mining region in the United States
+In one of the richest gold mining regions in the United States